RicardoAzuul/RicardoAzuul.github.io/README.md

 All pages should have the same navigation bar and footer:
 - the navigation bar contains links to all the pages, as well as the home page
 - the footer contains the Roleplay Cafe's address and social links

+<ins>The Home Page</ins>
+- a hero image to inspire visitors of the site to visit the Cafe
+- a short text about the Roleplay Cafe
+- the next upcoming event, and a link to the agenda
+- more photos of the Cafe/roleplaying
+- a short text about the menu, and a link to it
+- an embedded Google maps indicating the location

+<ins>The Players' page</ins>

+<ins>the Gamemasters' page</ins>

+<ins>The Newbies' page</ins>

 #### The Skeleton Plane
 How will our information be represented, and how will the user navigate to the information and the features?